The Mississppi State University Libraries include:

 Although one-on-one informational services may be provided from any of our service desks in Mitchell and branch libraries, the Reference Services and Outreach Department is located in Mitchell.
 Our liaisons to each academic department, in tandem with our subject specialists, form the basis of a strong network upon which we build our reference services.

 Our Ask A Librarian service provides access to reference specialists in a variety of ways: 1) through our online Chat system; 2) by phone; 3) by e-mail; 4) by making an appointment for a specialized consultation; 5) by stopping by the Reference Desk.
 We also have an extensive web presence, through which we provide online subject research guides, tutorials, and podcasts.
 Many of our scholarly research indexes and full-text databases are accessible through our web pages.
 We offer numerous workshops on how to use the library, copyright and honor code topics, how to publish, thesis and dissertation development as well as course specific classes on various research topics.
-We have many Outreach initiatives focusing on particular groups within the University including undergraduate students, graduate students, distance learners, faculty, and users with disabilities.
+We have many Outreach initiatives focusing on particular groups within the University including undergraduate students, graduate students, online/distance learners, faculty, and users with disabilities.

 We have a large United States Government Documents collection and are also a United Nations documents depository.